 If you work in the real estate or construction industry, you can benefit greatly from computer animation.
 Animation has become commonplace in our movies, ads, and social media.
-However, the process of "3D animation" can still seem mystifying to the common person.
+However, the process of 3D animation can still seem mystifying to the common person.

-What Exactly is 3D Computer Animation?
+What exactly is 3D animation?

 Essentially, 3D animation is the process of creating moving pictures in a digital environment.
 The animator creates movement within objects to "trick" our eyes into believing the motion has actually taken place.